apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 On this page, we enter where our DNS servers are located.
 CloudStack distinguishes between internal and public DNS.
 Internal DNS is assumed to be capable of resolving internal-only hostnames, such as your NFS server’s DNS name.
-Public DNS is provided to the guest VMs to resolve public IP addresses.
+Public DNS is provided to the guest Instances to resolve public IP addresses.
 You can enter the same DNS server for both types, but if you do so, you must make sure that both internal and public IP addresses can route to the DNS server.
-In our specific case we will not use any names for resources internally, and we will indeed set them to look to the same external resource so as to not add a namerserver setup to our list of requirements.
+In our specific case we will not use any names for resources internally, and we will indeed set them to look to the same external resource so as to not add a nameserver setup to our list of requirements.

 #.
 Name - we will set this to the ever-descriptive 'Zone1' for our cloud.